Europe area of globe

 1. Understanding the Policy

-The deadline for those living in the UK by 31 December 2020 to apply to the EUSS was 30 June 2021, although late applications are permitted where evidence is shown of reasonable grounds for missing the deadline.
-EU citizens with status under EUSS can be joined by family members from EU or non-EU countries if the family relationship began before the end of December 2020.
-For more information about the EUSS, see the Migration Observatory report, Unsettled Status – 2020: Which EU Citizens are at Risk of Failing to Secure their Rights after Brexit?
+Those living in the UK by 31 December 2020 were expected to apply to the EUSS by the deadline of 30 June 2021, although late applications are permitted where evidence is shown of reasonable grounds for missing the deadline.
+For more information about the EUSS, see Unsettled Status – 2020: Which EU Citizens are at Risk of Failing to Secure their Rights after Brexit?

 Citizens of countries that are in the EEA but not the EU (namely Iceland, Norway, and Liechtenstein), as well as Switzerland, face effectively the same immigration rules as EU citizens (with some small differences for Swiss citizens).
 We use the term ‘EU citizens’ throughout the briefing for ease of understanding and because some data sources refer specifically to EU citizens.
 Note, however, that although Ireland is an EU country and included in some EU data, it is part of the Common Travel Area and hence subject to free movement rules, unlike other EU countries.